 Here are some other common uses for User-Defined Fields:

-Groups are the go-to choice whenever there is a physical group or class or ministry that meets, or whenever you need to take attendance or do Check-In for an event.
+Groups are the go-to choice whenever there is a physical group, class, or ministry that meets, or whenever you need to take attendance or check in for an event.
 For example, bible study or Sunday school classes should almost always be configured as groups.
 However, groups can also be used as "virtual lists" of people, even if the group never meets.
 For example, you may create a virtual group for various spiritual gifts or talents.
-This allows you to maintain lists of people which common characteristics.
+This allows you to maintain lists of people with common characteristics.
+Learn more about Groups ›

 Common uses for Groups include: